vidalgithub/TERRAFORM_DEMOS/README.md

 ## FROM RELEASE BRANCH: v1.0.0

 ## Commands to build and push the docker image after change to terraform version 1.10.2
-cd /path/to/your/dockerfile
+cd /path/to/your/dockerfile (dockerfile here is Dockerfile-24.10)

-docker build -t vidaldocker/mastertf:kn1.0.3 .
+docker build -t vidaldocker/mastertf:kn1.0.5 .

 docker login

-docker push vidaldocker/mastertf:kn1.0.3
+docker push vidaldocker/mastertf:kn1.0.5